andrewdash/andrewdash.github.io/_posts/blog/2019-01-07-Working with Dataframes.md

 `df.append(new_information)`

 #### 2019-01-10
-I finally learned what multi-indexing is, and how to search through it.
+Multi-indexing and how to search through it.
 This [tutorial on multi-indexing by Data Camp](https://www.datacamp.com/community/tutorials/pandas-multi-index) was really helpful.
 I'm thinking of checking out more tutorials from here to learn from.

 ### How do you split numerical data in to different bins?
 Here's an example with the titanic data.
 There's a column with `ages`, and we want to label them as child, teenager, adult, and elder.